-The Graduate and Professional Student Government (GPSG) Travel Awards sponsored by the Vice President of Research aims to support professional development and high-impact experience of the graduate and professional students at Texas A&M University.
+The Graduate and Professional Student Government (GPSG) Travel Awards are sponsored by the Vice President of Research aims to support the professional development and high-impact experience of the graduate and professional students in Texas A&M University.

-Applicants must be from an eligible Graduate or Professional Student Organization.
-Travel award eligibility is determined from Senator attendance at GPSG Senate meetings.
+Applicants must be from an eligible departments.
+Virtual conference award eligibility is determined from Senator attendance at GPSG Senate meetings.

 To check if your department is eligible, click here